Skills in Demand (SID) 482 Visa (Previously Temporary Skill Shortage)

 Accepted file types: txt, doc, docx, pdf, jpg, png.
 Max. file size: 2 MB.

-Skills In Demand (Sid) Subclass 482
+Skills In Demand (SID) Subclass 482

 On 7th December 2024, The Department of Home Affairs restructured 482 visas.
 This is the biggest restructuring since April 2017.
 The changes have streamlined the employer sponsorship program as it introduces more flexibility into the program.